stanford-rc/globus.stanford.edu/policies.md

 been evaluated for handling data rated as High Risk.
 As always, it is up to the data owners to determine the [Risk Classification](http://dataclass.stanford.edu/) for their data.

-**Only Low Risk data may be used with Globus Search.**  Globus Search is a component of the [Globus Publish](https://publish.globus.org) platform, a platform for identifying, searching, and sharing data sets.
-This limitation is because the cloud-based component of Globus Search does not encrypt data at rest.

 Globus Connect Server and Globus Connect Personal are licensed under the terms described on the [Globus Software Agreement